About NGK

 Governance (G)

-With regard to corporate governance, in light of enhancing the functions of the Board of Directors, the Company appoints independent outside directors who are qualified to perform their roles and responsibilities for its sustainable growth and medium- to long-term improvement of corporate value.
+With regard to corporate governance, in light of enhancing the functions of the Board of Directors, the Company appoints independent outside directors who can contribute to the Company’s sustainable growth and mid- to long-term improvement of corporate value.
 The number of independent outside directors is one-third or more of the total members of the Board of Directors.
-The Company established the Nomination and Compensation Advisory Committee, the majority of whose members are independent outside directors to ensure management transparency and enhancement of supervision and monitoring functions of the Board of Directors.
 The Company also founded the Business Ethics Committee, whose primary members are outside directors, and it handles response to fraudulent acts or violations of laws and regulations where the officers and others of the Company have been involved and provides response, reports and advice to the Board of Directors.
 The committee strives to strengthen the compliance system by establishing a whistleblowing system (“Hotline”), which is directly linked to the Business Ethics Committee.
 This serves as a mechanism to prevent any such fraudulent act or violation of laws and regulations in addition to the existing Helpline System, which provides advice and receives reports from employees.

-Regarding a quality compliance system, the Company has been working on improving corporate characteristics through enhancement of mechanisms such as quality control activities by the top management and direct guidance by the quality committee as well as ensuring thorough quality education for the management members and employees.
+Regarding quality compliance, we have been working on improving our organizational culture and business processes through measures such as the promotion of dialogue between top management and employees, thorough provision of education, and a shift to a mechanism that generates no excessive burden or waste in workplaces, in addition to providing mechanisms such as direct guidance by top management at meetings of the quality committee.
 In terms of safety of the working environment, the Company works on reducing work-related injuries by strengthening the control capability of each site across the NGK Group in addition to identifying significant accident risks and enhancing preventative measures through conducting risk assessment of the NGK Group companies in and outside Japan.

 Priority issues by segment are as follows.